wdi-atx-11/the-client-the-server-and-you/README.md

 ##The how and why
 There are currently **1,151,254,186** websites in existence.
 You are currently on one laptop.
 How are you able to travel to every single one of those websites from your little dinky laptop with an expectation of speed and accuracy?

 Domain Name System, or **DNS servers**, act as information redirectors that will direct your search for a certian website to it's actual physical server location.
-When we enter `https://www.google.com` into our browser, we actually go on a fantastic and magical ride across at least three separate servers across our greater region (Northern California for WDI-36) that help us find the actual Google server.
+When we enter `https://www.google.com` into our browser, we actually go on a fantastic and magical ride across at least three separate servers across our greater region (mainly in Dallas for WDI-11) that help us find the actual Google server.

 The Process:

 1. Type www.google.com into your browser address bar.

 2. Your browser sends an HTTP Request (internet magic) to a DNS server.
+HTTP - at this point - can be thought of as an envelope of information that is sent to and from clients and servers.
+It includes a request type, header information, information on what the HTTP request wants in return, and where the HTTP request wants to go.

 3. The DNS server looks for a server that has a big list of all `.com` websites and sends us the IP address of that server.
 An IP address is a series of digits that act just like a physical street address.